NeuroTechX/ntx_slack_archive/general.md

 >
 We had a good chat 2-3 months ago, here is a small piece about NTX on SapienLabs blog: <http://sapienlabs.co/neurotechx/>

+5/2/2017 5:31 PM

+ **rohit** :

+ >Thanks yannick.
+I am aware of the NTX article, just came across their new article and wanted to explore a bit.